 For instance, let’s say you’ve found a great deal on an old iPhone.
 If you see others that are a similar model and in a comparable condition selling for $300, try pricing yours at $290 or $295.

 Those few dollars can make the difference when a buyer is deciding which seller to go with.
 If you’re selling lower-cost items, reduce your price by a few cents or a dollar.

 Another way you might find success is to consider more than one payment option.
 For example, you might take debit card payments from buyers.

-Note that if you do that, you will likely have to pay fees from a debit card processing company.
+Note that you will likely have to pay fees from a debit card processing company if you do that.

 9. Keep Shipping Costs in Mind